Battle of Byssel

-The Battle of Byssel was a military engagement between the Ottoman forces and the Saudi forces in Byssel.
-The Ottomans won a decisive battle, which broke Saudi power.
+The Battle of Byssel was the last major military engagement in the Second Campaign of the Ottoman–Wahhabi war.
+It was fought between Ottoman-Egyptian forces and Abdullah bin Saud's Wahhabi and Bedouin tribal forces in Byssel.
+The Ottomans decisivley won the battle and broke Abdullah bin Saud's power.

 Background

 After the Battle of Medina in 1812, the Ottomans began suffering military defeats in Hinakiyah, Turubah, Qunfudhah, and Bahah.
 Soon after their recent defeat in Al-Bahah, Muhammad Ali Pasha set Turubah as his next objective.
 He encouraged his troops that the walls of Turubah wouldn't last long and no soldier would have to scale them.

 The Saudi commander, Bakhrosh bin A'llas, sent a taunting letter to Muhammad Ali Pasha, informing him that he would lose with his troops and return to Egypt.
 To encourage his army, he captured 13 Bedouins and claimed they were Saudi robbers, while in reality they headed to Jeddah to purchase supplies.
 All of them were executed, although one of them managed to escape, but he was chased by a Turkish cavalryman and killed.